sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 You can use an existing subaccount of your BTP Global Enterprise Account and enable Kyma, or you create a new subaccount for this tutorial.

-In this step of the tutorial you create a new subaccount for your Kyma environment.
+In this step of the tutorial, you create a new subaccount for your Kyma environment.

 >Note: In a BTP **Trial Account**, a subaccount with Kyma entitlement is already preconfigured.
 You could create a 2nd Subaccount in Trial also, but you will not have unused entitlements for Kyma.
 You need to delete the Kyma entitlement in the preconfigured Subaccount first.